Eoin Morgan: 2015 Tri-Series and 2015 ICC Cricket World Cup

 Following his appointment as captain, Morgan's first series as skipper was a tournament contested by India, Australia and England.
 Morgan promised a more aggressive approach as captain and said England would be a more dynamic team.
-However, they suffered a loss in his first match leading the side against Australia.
+However, they suffered a loss in his first match leading the team against Australia.
 Morgan himself made an impressive 121 but it was not enough as the rest of England's batters struggled.
 Morgan was not needed to bat in the next match as England secured a comfortable win over India, Morgan's first as permanent captain.
 He again suffered defeat against Australia in the next game, being dismissed for a duck.
 England beat India again in the next game to qualify for the final, but Morgan was again unimpressive, making just two.
 England lost the final to Australia, with Morgan being dismissed for a duck again.

 Morgan's poor form continued into the World Cup, where he only scored 90 runs in five innings.
 His tournament started badly as he was dismissed for a duck in England's opening game against Australia.
 He made 17 in the next match against New Zealand as England slumped to a humiliating eight wicket defeat.
 He made 46 against Scotland as England won their first match of the tournament, and made 27 in England's nine wicket defeat against Sri Lanka.
 He was out for yet another duck in England's must win game against Bangladesh, meaning they exited the tournament.
 They won their final match against Afghanistan, with Morgan not be required to bat.
 This meant that England managed to win only 2 out of 6 games in the tournament under Morgan's captaincy, both victories came against much lower ranked teams Afghanistan and Scotland.

 2015 New Zealand

 Morgan continued in his role as ODI captain in the five-game series at home against New Zealand.
 The series began with a dominant performance by England, winning by 210 runs, Morgan contributing 50.
 The following match was a much more close-run affair, with New Zealand clinching the match by 13 runs (D/L method).
 Morgan performed strongly with the bat and scoring 88 off only 47 balls.
 New Zealand were victorious again in the third match, winning by 3 wickets with an over remaining.
 Morgan scored 71 in England's innings.
-In the fourth ODI, Morgan scored 113 from 82 balls, which helped England win the match by 7 wickets, a performance which earned him the Man of the Match award as England went on to win the series 3–2 as well as the one-off T20 match between the sides.
+In the fourth ODI, Morgan scored 113 from 82 balls, which helped England win the match by 7 wickets, a performance which earned him the Man of the Match award as England went on to win the series 3–2 as well as the one-off T20 match between the teams.